Face Yourself: Commercial performance

-and became BTS' first Japanese album to receive Platinum certification from the RIAJ on May 10.
+and became BTS' first Japanese album to receive Platinum certification from the Recording Industry Association of Japan (RIAJ) on May 10.
 Oricon announced in June, that Face Yourself and BTS had made the top ten of their "Album Ranking" and "Artist Sales Ranking" charts for the first half of 2018, coming in at fourth and sixth respectively.
 BTS was the only Korean artist to enter both charts, and the highest ranked international artist.
 Tower Records Japan reported the album was the second best-selling album by a Korean artist in Japan for 2018.

-On January 14, 2019, the album was awarded Double Platinum certification by the Recording Industry Association of Japan (RIAJ) for selling over 500,000 copies.
-It was the first album by a Korean act to achieve this since KARA's Super Girl in December 2011.
+The album was awarded Double Platinum certification by the RIAJ in January 2019, for selling over 500,000 copies.
+It was the first album by a Korean act to achieve this since Kara's Super Girl in December 2011.

 Singles

 Following the album's release, "Don't Leave Me" entered Oricon's Weekly Digital Singles chart at number 28, with 4,611 digital copies sold for the period dated April 2–8.
 "Let Go" debuted at number 40 on the Billboard Japan Hot 100, and entered South Korea's Gaon component Download Chart at number 63.
-In February 2021, the song was certified Silver by the RIAJ for surpassing 30 million streams in Japan.
+In February 2021, the song was certified Silver by the RIAJ for surpassing 30 million streams in Japan, and gold in Brazil, in 2024, for 20,000 equivalents sold.

 Four of the album's singles ranked on the Billboard World Digital Song Sales chart in the US.
 "Dont Leave Me" debuted atop the chart with 9,000 sales, earning the band its record seventh number-one, while "Let Go" followed at number two, and "Intro: Ringwanderung" and "Outro: Crack" entered at numbers four and five respectively.